AN ENVOY EXTRAORDINARY DISHES THE DIRT

 . . . . .
 The heir is told nothing that might ready him to take the reins of government.
 His sole function is to push the country’s dairy products to the foreign community, that they might carry a good word home, boosting demand.
 This is busy-work, to occupy his time, but Prince Bittor does not regard it as such.
 He claims to be developing new formulations that deliver an extraordinary taste, an item which, marketed properly, will capture a market share anywhere it is offered for sale.

 . . . . .
 The French disdain foreign manufacture, it is a point of honor with them, along with being a solid protectionist trade policy.
 They do not take kindly to Bittor’s proselytizing.
 The Spanish produce cheese as well, but they are not so touchy about imports.
 Phillip gets a tariff off it.
-His own economy is collapsed from galloping inflation, thanks to the influx of gold from his new world possessions; he takes what he can get.
+His own economy is collapsed from galloping inflation, he takes what he can get.
 And he seeks to please the entrepreneurial prince, whose friendship he courts with an eye to the day when the affable loon owns the crown.

 . . . . .
 The moment I arrived I was warned, For God’s sake, accept no invitation to dine privately with Bittor.
 You will be served ewe’s milk cheese in a dozen forms, and will have to listen to his twaddle on its health benefits – clear skin, good teeth, strong nails – until you are fit to be tied.
-After a meal of cheese soup, mutton pierced with the crap, apricots stuffed with it, cheese and roasted garlic en croute; a curd and raisin pie or a cheesecake, finally, a huge smile on his face, he trots out a wheel of the marvel.
-He hoists a glass: To the crown of cheese-making creation!
+After a meal of cheese soup, mutton pierced with the crap, apricots stuffed with it, cheese and roasted garlic en croute; a curd and raisin pie or a cheesecake, finally, a huge smile on his face, he hoists a glass: To the crown of cheese-making creation!
 To our local ambrosia!
 Take a fat slice away with you for a midnight snack.
 I have it wrapped and ready!

 . . . . .
 My instruction to him was as follows: The cheeses of the neighboring Francophile regions are in direct competition with your own manufacture.
 Through your dedication to ewe-husbandry, superior nourishment, all your farsighted experimentations, you enhance the flow and flavor of your milk.
 You, sir, are a threat to the economic stability of French allies.
 The frogs will fight your enterprise by fair means or foul.